ggdna/latent-mutual-information/README.md

 # Approximating mutual information of high-dimensional variables using learned representations

-This repository provides code to reproduce results from **Approximating mutual information of high-dimensional variables using learned representations.**
+This repository provides code to reproduce results from [*Approximating mutual information of high-dimensional variables using learned representations*](https://arxiv.org/abs/2409.02732), NeurIPS 2024 (spotlight).

-*author list redacted for peer review*
+We built a python package implementing the latent mutual information approximation, which we introduce in the paper.
+It is easily installable by pip.
+You can find the code [here](https://github.com/ggdna/latentmi) and the documentation [here](https://latentmi.readthedocs.io/en/latest/).

 ## Requirements